BenasB/bx2cloud/docs/docs/api/installation.md

 ### 1. Binary download

-It's possible to download a pre-built binary of the API from GitHub releases.
-WIP 🚧
+It's possible to download a pre-built binary of the API from [GitHub releases](https://github.com/BenasB/bx2cloud/releases).
+API builds start with `bx2cloud-api_`.

 ### 2. Container image